It used to be that litigation was cumbersome and expensive, and creditors would only sue on substantial debts.

 With electronic filing and an increase in the number of collection attorneys, it’s becoming more common for people to be sued on small debts.

-If you have been served with a debt lawsuit, you should do a couple of things.
-First of all, don’t be embarrassed.
+If you have been served with a debt lawsuit, don’t be embarrassed.
 This is a very common occurrence.

 Next, don’t ignore the lawsuit.
 You usually need to respond in a short period of time to preserve all your rights.